lea-shmil/SampleBPjsProject/README.md

 * `src/main/java/il/ac/bgu/cs/bp/samplebpjsproject/HelloWorld.java` Simple "main" class for running `HelloBPjsWorld.js` and emitting its events to stdout.

+To make the project runnable from the commandline, add this to the `<properties>` node of the `pom.xml` file:

+    <exec.mainClass>package.name.goes.here.and.then.ClassName</exec.mainClass>

+Then run the application by typing:

+    mvn exec:java

 ## Please keep these:
 * This project uses [BPjs](https://github.com/bThink-BGU/BPjs).